Historia

 In the fifteenth century, there were disputes in Basingwerk about the appointment of the abbots.
 In 1430, the monastery was occupied by the Henry Wirral, a self-appointed abbot in conflict with Richard Lee, supported by the court.
 He ruled until 1454, when was arrested for various offenses, but soon another dispute about the abbacy flared up between Richard Kirby and Edmund Thornbar.
 Although the latter received the support of the general chapter, Richard held office until 1476.
 Calming of the situation was brought only by the rule of Abbot Thomas Pennant in the years 1481 – 1523, adored by the bards for generosity and high education.

-In 1536, during the reign of Henry VIII, the community was dissolved and its lands were granted to secular owners.
-Some buildings were demolished to repair Holt Castle, and some items were taken to Ireland for use in the Dublin Castle.
-Eventually, Basingwerk Abbey fell into ruin and was almost completely demolished.
+The abbey was dissolved in 1536, during the reign of Henry VIII, when only three monks were said to have lived in the claustrum.
+The abbey lands were granted to lay owners from the Pennant and Mostyn families, some buildings were dismantled to repair Holt Castle, and some elements were taken to Ireland for use in Dublin Castle.
+Furthermore, some parts of the monastery buildings may have been donated to nearby parish churches (e.g., the roof truss of Cilcain Church).
+The abandoned Basingwerk Abbey eventually fell into ruin and was almost completely demolished.

 Architektura